 If the feedback is critical, then solve the problem and ensure your customer that you are listening.
 Following up your customer can influence your brand a lot, as the customer, who was heard, wants to give more feedback in the future and continue the relationship with your company.

 The success of your NPS tracking largely depends on how you take actions based on customer feedback.

 6. Not training your employees

-In order to take action, your employees must be aware of the NPS system and implement it into their work routine.
+In order to take action, your employees must be aware of the Net Promoter System and implement it into their work routine.
 Educated employees, that deal with following up your customers, will produce higher results.

 Organize customer experience workshops and training at your company.
 Although the training might be a high-cost investment, you will immediately see the results in higher morale and productivity of the employees engaged in the process.

 7. Keeping results within the survey team

 Some companies keep the NPS results … within the team responsible for NPS.

 The truth is that all the departments of the company influence customer experience.
 Both NPS and customer experience development should be visible and not be left out from the meetings.

 Share in the comments if you have ever made any of these mistakes?
 How did you solve it?
 What other challenges have you had with the Net Promoter?